Advice on Retiring in a Foreign Country

 Thailand: Thailand was ranked third overall when it comes to economics, and second overall when looking at experience.
 A few categories that Thailand was ranked first in include: having more than one property, being able to have domestic help/staff, healthcare, and social life.
 If you are looking for a good balance between economics and experience, you will want to explore further the possibility of relocating to Thailand.

 Cayman Islands: The Cayman Islands rank high almost all the way across the board when it comes to the experience of expats.
 It is ranked first overall and in the following categories: organizing finances and healthcare, finding accommodation, learning the local language, making friends, local work culture, integrating into the community, feeling welcome at work, sports, working life and commuting.
-It is also ranked first within the economic section for having more luxurious holidays and fifth overall in economics.
+It is also ranked first in the economic section for having more luxurious holidays and fifth overall in economics.

 - Best Countries to Live in as an Expatriate